Shopping cart

 About the Artwork

-At the heart of my piece is a black background, symbolising the depth of our connection to the land, the water, and the unseen forces that bind us.
-In the center, I’ve used red ochre to represent the act of the Worimi fisherwoman dropping her little finger into the Bathu (water), a sacred gesture marking her connection to the Makurr (fish) and the natural world.
-This practice, known as 'Gatjiwuy,' is a powerful part of our cultural identity.
-Worimi women, dedicated to fishing, would sacrifice the first joint of their little finger.
-This offering was believed to connect them with the waters and fish, ensuring abundance and skill in their practice.
+The artwork I created reflects the ancient traditions of the Worimi, focusing on the role of fisherwomen.
+The black background symbolises our deep connection to the land, water, and unseen forces.
+At the centre, red ochre represents the Worimi fisherwoman’s sacred gesture of dropping her little finger into the Bathu (water), marking her bond with the Makurr (fish) and the natural world.
+This practice, ‘Gatjiwuy,’ is integral to our cultural identity, where women would sacrifice the first joint of their little finger, ensuring abundance and skill in fishing.

-Surrounding the red ochre centre are white circles made up of three rows of small white dots.
-These circles represent the ripples created by the fisherwoman’s sacrifice but also reflect the interconnectedness of our people, past, present, and future, through the dreaming.
-The ripples are not just disturbances in water; they are symbols of the unbroken chain that ties us to the land, the water, and the sacred knowledge passed down through generations.
+Surrounding the red ochre are white circles of small dots, symbolising the ripples from the fisherwoman’s sacrifice and the interconnectedness of our people across generations.
+These ripples signify the unbroken chain linking us to the land and the sacred knowledge passed down through time.